LeonorTu/Libft/born2beroot/README.md

 **UFW**
 * UFW(Uncomplicated Firewall) is a software application responsible for ensuring that the system administrator can manage iptables in a simple way.

+**SSH**
+SSH(Secure Shell) is a network protocol that allows users to securely access and manage remote machines.

 **Cron**
 Linux task manager that allows us to execute commands at a certain time.
 We can automate some tasks just by telling cron what command we want to run at a specific time.